cse110-sp24-group7/warmup-exercise/docs/button-routing-docs.md

 ## Role of Button Routing

-Buttons will be used to take the user between the two pages that make up the widget.
+Button routing enables easy traversal back and forth between the two pages that our widget uses.

-## Intended Purpose
+## Intended Purpose: User Story

-When the user clicks on the submit button on the starting page, it should take them to the page containing the quote and "yelp reviews".
-When the user clicks on the Load Reviews button, it should show them a couple of other things that people have said on the widget that were similar.
+As a user, when I click on the submit button on the starting page, I would like the page to route me to the page with a quote about my mood and other user responses.
+This would allow a more social aspect in the widget/application, and provide a better managed user experience.
+As a user, I also would like for the Load Reviews button to show me other people who are in a similar mood as I am, rather than random reviews.
+This will help validate my sentiment on a use-by-use basis and promote retention.

 ## Implementation/Syntax Approaches?